Whether he’s a married man, a single man, a good good friend, he’s a man after all.

-It’s not the best position to be in: Fighting feelings for someone.
-There are solid reasons behind such behavior, and they’re not the best thing to be motivated by either.
-So, put your seatbelt on, I’m about to spill facts right now!
+There are valid reasons behind such behavior, and they’re not the best thing to be motivated by either.

 1. He seems to be interested but feels emotionally & romantically distant

-He gets jealous.
+– He gets jealous.
 You can tell when he does.
-It’s those moments when his face expression changes when he’s not very into the idea of you mingling with another guy.
+It’s those moments when his facial expression changes when he’s not very into the idea of you mingling with another guy.

 2. You feel both adored and ignored

-You shared moments, but he’s clearly denying.
-For whatever reasons he’s fighting his feelings, when he fights them, he’ll find ways to deny them even at the moments when it’s clear, pure, and obvious.
+– You shared moments, but he’s clearly denying his feelings for you.
+For whatever reasons he’s fighting his feelings, when he fights them, he’ll find ways to deny them even at the moments when it’s clear and obvious.

 4. You clarify what you want from the connection, he doesn’t

-You’re clear about your intentions, and where you see the connection going, while he feels uncertain, and doesn’t give an exact answer.
+You’re clear about your intentions, and where you see the connection going, while he feels uncertain, and doesn’t give an exact nor clear response.

 5. He shuts down: doesn’t open up

-He doesn’t give off any signal verbally, he might even deny it.
+– He doesn’t give off any signal verbally, he might even deny it.
 If he’s fighting them on the inside, he’s not going to consciously admit anything about it, he might even deny it.
-Though, he’ll give hints and he won’t know it.
-Come on!

 7. The chemistry is there, he still is pulling back